Media Information for Anindilyakwa people

 How you appear in the media can have far reaching consequences for your personal and family life on Groote Eylandt.
 This means saying ‘NO’ to images of yourself that you do not want publicly displayed either online or in the media.
 It also means if someone says something negative or false about you, you have a legal right to have this content removed.
 Being honest is usually the best policy when you engage with the media.
 If you don’t like the questions being asked, or if you think someone is filming without permission, say ‘STOP’.
 If you are unsure of your rights, ask the ALC first, we will manage this on your behalf.

-It is not ok for anyone to make or post racist or sexist remarks about you, or make any remarks in a public forum that put you down.
+It is not okay for anyone to make or post racist or sexist remarks about you, or make any remarks in a public forum that put you down.
 They are bullying you and breaking the law.
 Say ‘STOP’ and contact the police or a trusted elder.

 If someone wants to film or photograph and you are not sure of your rights, obligations or responsibilities, say ‘STOP’ and ask them to contact the ALC first.